 About

-Diego Rivera-Kohn is a filmmaker and drone cinematographer based in Montreal, Quebec.
+Diego Rivera-Kohn is a filmmaker, video editor and drone cinematographer based in Montreal, Quebec.
 His career spans three interconnected areas: editing and post-production, aerial cinematography, and personal artistic filmmaking.
 He currently works in the post-production area of the Animation Department at the Cinema School of Concordia University.

 Editing and Post-Production